freedge/monit_exporter/README.md

 `monit_scrape_uri` | uri to get monit status | http://localhost:2812/_status?format=xml&level=full
 `monit_user` | user for monit basic auth, if needed | none `monit_password` | password for monit status, if needed | none

-## My own patches

-Turns out we have some ejabberd monitoring to do as well so let's just go ahead and put it there.